hassansuhaib/100-days-of-code/log.md

 **Today's Progress:** Completed almost half of the Applied Accessibility Chapter.

 **Thoughts:** Today was quite a hectic day so I didn't get to do a lot of learning no FreeCodeCamp.
 Learnt about audio, nav, article, main, alt atribute, header, head and footer tags today.
 Can't wait to build real projects soon!
 I did register for a competition SOFTEC '20 in Web Development and hope to do something half decent over there.

+### Day 9: February 21, 2020.

+**Today's Progress:** Complete the Applied Accessibilty Chapter.

+**Thoughts:** I had free time earlier in the day and I have to travel later in the day, so I thought why not take my daily dose of code.
+I learned about tableindex, date, time, hiding a table, accesskey, fieldset etc. Hope to apply all these good practices when I am buidling my own designs.